-1. Demonstrate knowledge and understanding of:
+- 1. Demonstrate knowledge and understanding of:

-- facts, concepts, and terminology
+- $\bullet\,$ acts, concepts, and terminology

 - methodologies and techniques

 - communicating scientific information.

-2. Apply:
+- 2. Apply:

 - facts, concepts, and terminology

 - methodologies and techniques

 - methods of communicating scientific information.

-3. Formulate, analyse and evaluate:
+- 3. Formulate, analyse and evaluate:

-- hypotheses, research questions and predictions
+- · hypotheses, research questions and predictions

 - methodologies and techniques

 - primary and secondary data

 - scientific explanations.

 - Demonstrate the appropriate research, experimental, and personal skills necessary to carry out insightful and ethical investigations.

-Type of assessment Format of assessment Time (hours) Weighting of final grade (%)
+Type of Format of Time (hours) Weighting of final grade (%)

-SL HL SL HL
+assessment assessment SL HL SL HL

 External 3 4.5 80 80

 Paper 1 SL: 30 multiple choice questions on the core.
 0.75 1 20 20

-HL: 40 multiple choice questions on the core and the AHL.
+Paper 2 HL: 40 multiple choice questions on the core and the AHL.

-Paper 2 One data-based and several short answer questions 1.25 2.25 35 35
+Paper 3 One data-based and several short answer questions 1.25 2.25 35 35

 SL: one extended response question.

 HL: two of four extended response questions.

-Paper 3 Several short answer questions in each of the two options.
-HL: additional ex- tended response questions.
+Several short answer questions in each of the two options.
+HL: additional extended response questions.
 1 1.25 25 25

 Internal 10 10 20 20

-Individual investigation 10 10 20 20
+Individual Investigation 10 10 20 20